 TGS has also been notified of various claims or potential claims, asserting liability on TGS' part in relation to the 2009 transaction with Skeie.
-The claims are generally predicated on whether the parties making the claims are ultimately held responsible for all or any part of the unwarranted tax refunds and suffer damages that can be attributed to TGS.
+The claims are generally predicated on whether the parties making the claims are ultimately held responsible for all or any part of unwarranted tax refunds and suffer damages that can be attributed to TGS.
 The following summarizes the claims and potential claims:

 - Skeie and two affiliated parties have notified TGS of potential claims of joint responsibility for losses arising from the tax refunds received by Skeie. - In May 2016, the Norwegian Government notified TGS of a claim of compensation in connection with the Government's alleged losses arising from tax benefits received by Skeie under the Petroleum Tax Act for the purchase of seismic data from TGS.
-The Government alleges TGS aided and abetted Skeie in obtaining unwarranted tax refunds, and claims the amount of the unwarranted tax refunds plus interest, which totaled approximately NOK 326 million at the time of the notice.
+The Government alleges TGS aided and abetted Skeie in obtaining unwarranted tax refunds and claims the amount of the unwarranted tax refunds plus interest, which totaled approximately NOK 326 million at the time of the notice.
 TGS has granted the Government a three-year extension of the statute of limitations for legal actions relating to the claim.
-Similar claims were made by the Government against other parties involved with Skeie. - In October 2016, Skeie Technology, one of the Skeie affiliates and a guarantor of certain of Skeie's obligations, filed a writ of summons against TGS and certain other parties, seeking a declaratory judgment of joint liability for losses that, through its parent company guarantee, may be suffered by Skeie Technology as a result of the acquisition of seismic data by Skeie from TGS in 2009.
-The court in this case has stayed the proceedings pending the resolution of the Økokrim matter.
-No specific damages have been asserted in the writ.
-Skeie Technology was successful in a court proceeding during 2017 by the Norwegian Government that sought to enforce the parent company guaranty for repayment of the tax refunds.
-The ruling has been appealed by the Government - On 26 March 2017, TGS received notice from DNB that it will hold TGS responsible for any amounts payable by DNB to the Norwegian Government.
+Similar claims were made by the Government against other parties involved with Skeie.

+- In October 2016, Skeie Technology, one of the Skeie affiliates and a guarantor of certain of Skeie's obligations, filed a writ of summons against TGS and certain other parties, seeking a declaratory judgment of joint liability for losses that, through its parent company guarantee, may be suffered by Skeie Technology as a result of the acquisition of seismic data by Skeie from TGS in 2009.
+The Norwegian Government has claimed that Skeie Technology is liable for the tax refunds obtained by Skeie under a parent guarantee issued by Skeie Technology on behalf of Skeie.
+These claims were unsuccessful in the trial court, and the Government has appealed, which will likely be decided in mid-2019, although the matter is subject to further appeal to the Supreme Court.
+The proceedings in the case brought by Skeie Technology against TGS (and others) have been stayed pending the resolution of the guarantee dispute between Skeie Technology and the Government.
+No specific damages have been asserted in the writ. - In March 2017, TGS received notice from DNB that it will hold TGS responsible for any amounts payable by DNB to the Norwegian Government.
 DNB received notice from the Norwegian Government in December 2016, claiming liability for repayment of the tax refunds under a provision in the Tax Payment Act due to DNB's status as a pledgee of the tax refunds.
 In April 2017, the parties entered into a mutual standstill agreement to stop the tolling of the statute of limitations for three years.
 In November 2017, TGS received notification that, notwithstanding the standstill, DNB had filed a claim against TGS and various other parties for responsibility for any amounts that DNB may owe in relation to this matter.
 This claim initially arose out of the claims against Skeie Technology by the Norwegian Government in connection with Skeie Technology's parental guarantee, but the DNB claim has now been severed as a separate case.
-TGS has requested a stay in the proceedings of this case.
+In March 2018, the court stayed the proceedings by DNB pending the resolution of the guarantee dispute between Skeie Technology and the Government.